scalemaildev/hashgraph_nuxt_chat/README.md

 ## Running

 Use 'npm run dev' to startup the server and client.
 Then go to localhost:3000 and test the browser app.
 Look in the console for the play-by-play of each client action.
-You can connect from multiple different clients if you'd like to test the chat between users.

 ## Issues

-None, other than the typical Vuetify problems with different window sizes.
 Feel free to report some!